What is the best benchtop sandblast cabinet?

 If you are looking for a large sandblast cabinet, we have those too.
 Read about them here.
 For now, we are focused on a benchtop sandblast cabinet.
 The very word benchtop makes you think about something that sits on top of a tool bench.
 In fact, that’s exactly right!
 The footprint of the unit is important because you need a place to put the cabinet.
 And, not just any place either.

-What you want to put into a blast cabinet is a critical decision point when shopping for a benchtop blast cabinet.
+What you want to put into a small blast cabinet is a critical decision point when shopping for a benchtop blast cabinet.
 Think about it.
 If you want to blast a car chassis, a benchtop unit isn’t likely going to work unless you’re blasting a model car!
-But, a benchtop unit is perfect for smaller parts.
-The BT 20’s interior space, or working dimensions, are 17″ wide x 15″ deep.
-The front to back height is important to callout as well: Rear working height: 11″ and Front working height: 8″.
+But, a benchtop bead blaster is perfect for smaller parts.
+The E100 interior space, or working dimensions, are 22.5″W x 18″D x 14″H.

 Abrasive Media Options